airen3339/TextureMerger_py/README.md

 # TextureMerger
 ## About
-It can merge multiple textures into smaller files, and can restore back.
+It can merge multiple textures into smaller files by using OpenCV, and can restore back.